KatherineMossDeveloper/The-Georgia-Project/docs/maindoc.md

 ![KmeansExamples](../images/Kmeans3k4clusterCloseup.png)
 Image by author using Python code.

-Above is an plot generated much the same, but I put a dot (period) what an image name would be.
+Above is an plot generated much the same, but I put a dot (period) where an image name would be.
 I then zoomed in.
 Note that the phenyglycine along the left ‘arm’ of the graph seems organized with less variation in structure, suggesting that they are newly formed crystals.
 It seems that phenylglycine, along the right ‘arm’ of the graph, forms a circle, then gets messy looking as it evolves outward.
 However, I may be reading too much into this close up view.
 Perhaps someone can add some comments on this, please?

 The following notes are about the deliverables created at the end of the training run.